Yate (software): Architecture

 A 2006 O'Reilly Emerging Telephony review shows that Yate offers flexibility via the external text protocol.
 This protocol allows the majority of features to be exposed.
 Because of this, it is fairly easy to mix telephony-related functions with text-based protocols like HTTP, SMTP or an interface with a database via SQL.
-Therefore, the protocol is easy to write in any programming language.

-Currently YAYPM is the most advanced connector library and uses Python with the Twisted framework for rapid development.
+Yate has been used to create a distributed GSM-based telephony solution for emergency management situations.